-Students travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to IV rapids.
-After lessons in basic river travel and safety, students progress into learning to read currents, anticipate obstacles, scout rapids, and negotiate technical portions of the river.
-Students also learn river hydrology, swimming in currents, paddle techniques, and expeditionary travel.
-While on the rafting expedition, there may also be an opportunity for short day hikes.
+Students will travel on the river in four to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to III rapids.
+After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, and scout rapids.
+Students will also learn river hydrology, swimming in currents, paddle techniques, and expeditionary travel.
+There may also be an opportunity for short day hikes.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.